mpratt/The-Simple-LifeStream/README.md

         $lifestream = new \SimpleLifestream\Formatters\HtmlList($lifestream);
         echo $lifestream->getLifestream(4);

-        /* This prints something round this lines:
+        /* This prints something around this lines:
            <ul class="simplelifestream">
             <li class="servicename"><a href="...">text 1</a></li>
             <li class="servicename"><a href="...">text 2</a></li>